Our Culture

 Stewardship is Long-term Oriented.

 It also matters that we are strongly long-term oriented.
 We think of ourselves as long-term business owners, not short-term stock traders, striving for an investment time horizon of five years or more.
-In terms of stewardship, we believe that influencing positive change takes time, just like it takes time to build a really great business.
+In terms of stewardship, we believe that sharing our views in support of influencing positive change takes time, just like it takes time to build a really great business.
 We believe patience and building trust and relationships with companies make stewardship more effective.
 For us, that often starts before we have even invested.
 The longer the time horizon, the greater the potential for positive outcomes and the greater the number of factors that will need to be considered in both your analysis and engagement.

 Stewardship is Horizontally Integrated.